 Netcapital offers equity investments in startups and growth-stage companies.
 Earlier-stage startups are generally riskier, though may offer the potential for a greater return in the long-run (that is, if they return anything at all).
 Netcapital’s offerings span a wide range of industries and verticals, from drones and films, to mobile apps and a raceway.

 What do you get when investing with Netcapital?

 Netcapital currently only offers common stock investments, though investors should be aware they will not be listed on the company’s cap table, nor will they have voting rights.
 Via Netcapital’s entrepreneur FAQ:

 All shares sold through Netcapital are held by our partner custodian who has the right and obligation to exercise all provisions, covenants, and other rights (including voting rights) of the securities by proxy.
-This means that there is only one investor on your cap table that represents all shareholders who invested in your company through Netcapital.
+This means that there is only one legal holder of record on your cap table that represents all shareholders who invested in your company through Netcapital.

 Potential returns and cashflow

-While some other platforms emphasize their curatorial approach to reviewing companies looking to raise money (like SeedInvest, which advertises that fewer than 1% of companies that apply are approved for listing), Netcapital takes a different approach, performing only the required due diligence required to screen out “bad actors” and ensure compliance with SEC filings.
+While some other platforms emphasize their curatorial approach to reviewing companies looking to raise money (like SeedInvest, which advertises that fewer than 1% of companies that apply are approved for listing), Netcapital takes a different approach, performing limited due diligence (Netcapital refers to it as their “100-point inspection”) to ensure compliance with SEC filings.

 That approach can increase investment choices available, but it’s an important difference in approach that prospective investors should be aware of in considering investments and performing their own due diligence.

 This review was first published on 26 March 2017, and last updated on 04 May 2019.